 Fly Kinetic Safety Certifications

-A few basic steps to follow when buying a cheap helmet
+Necessary steps to follow when buying a cheap dirt bike helmet

-When dealing with the protection of your head, there is very little room for compromise when protecting your head, and your helmet is one of the most important safety items you will ever buy.
-Head impacts are all too easy to sustain and the resulting injuries can have high consequences.
-My approach to helmet buying is to spend as much as I can possibly spare from my budget.
-If budget needs to be trimmed, then try taking it from less important areas like dirt bike gear or gloves.
+There is little room for compromise when protecting your head, and your helmet is one of the most critical safety items you will ever buy.
+Head impacts are all too easy to sustain, and the resulting injuries can have serious consequences.
+Spend as much as you can spare from your budget on a reliable budget mx helmet!
+If a budget needs trimming, then try taking it from less important areas like dirt bike gear or gloves.
 Whereas sales happen all the time, you shouldn’t discount your safety!

-This may seem an odd thing to say in an article entitled “Best Cheap Motocross Helmets”.
-The market dictates that a large number of people are currently searching for cheap motocross helmets and so I felt it was an important article to revisit.
-Whilst there is a huge array of helmets in this price category, many are simply not up to the demands of dirt bike riding, ATV riding, Enduro, motocross and the like.
+While there is a considerable array of cheap dirt bike helmets in this price category, many are not up to the demands of dirt bike riding, ATV riding, Enduro, motocross and the like.

-When compiling this list, I have tried to suggest helmets that I would feel comfortable using on a weekend off-road ride with friends.
-These cheap dirt bike helmets would also be suitable for a rider who is looking to start competing in entry level classes.
-That said, all of the top 5 helmets are of a good quality.
-You should spend some time discussing your intended use with your helmet specialist or supplier.
-Your supplier might suggest that some of these helmets could be OK for entry level competition.
+When compiling this list, we have tried to suggest cheap motocross helmets that we would feel comfortable using on a weekend off-road ride with friends.
+The cheap dirt bike helmets in this review would also be suitable for a rider who is looking to start competing in entry-level classes.
+We recommend stepping up to a more robust helmet for any other serious use or competition.

 Safety Ratings for cheap dirt bike helmets

-There are a number of safety standards which are used to classify a motocross helmet as safe.
-Of course, safety is a very relative thing.
-What could be labelled as safe for a short ride to the shops, may well prove to be completely unsuitable for anyone riding off-road, competing in a local competition or riding more challenging terrain.
-Therefore a certificate of safety is, in itself, not enough to prove fitness for purpose.
+Safety is relative, and there are several safety standards which are used to classify a cheap motocross helmet as safe.
+A helmet that is safe for a short ride to the shops may prove to fall short for anyone riding off-road in a local competition or on more challenging terrain.
+Therefore, a certificate of safety is not always enough to prove fitness for purpose.

-When compiling the best cheap dirt bike helmets under $200.00 I have been careful to make sure that all of the helmets have a minimum level of safety classification.
-Ultimately, it is up to you the rider, to make sure that the helmet you buy is right for your intended use.
-To help you do that, here are a few basics about helmet safety certification:
+When choosing the best budget dirt bike helmets in this guide, we have made sure that all of the cheap motocross helmets have a minimum level of safety classification.
+Ultimately, it is up to you to make sure that the cheap mx helmet you buy is right for your intended use.
+To help you do that, we’ve included a few basics about helmet safety certification below.

 Sharp Helmet Rating for cheap motocross helmets

-The Sharp helmet rating was introduced in 2007 by the UK government as a supporting standard to the European ECE standard.
-Their controversial 5 star rating system has been questioned by many in the industry.
-One of the main reasons it is criticised, is that it uses a star rating system.
+The Sharp Helmet Rating was introduced in 2007 by the U.K. government as a supporting standard to the European E.C.E. rating.
+This controversial standard has been questioned by many in the industry, largely because of its star rating system.
 A well-made budget dirt bike helmet can hold the same rating as a $600 helmet, and some riders feel that this is misleading.

-However, it is essential to note that the Sharp system does analyse helmets that the department have bought off the shelf, and they analyse data from real-life incidents, and this helps to eliminate unwanted manufacturer influence, unlike the DOT certification.
-Again, when purchasing a cheap mx helmet, a Sharp rating should be taken into consideration along with other key factors, and not as a sole deciding factor.
+However, it is essential to note that the Sharp system does analyze cheap dirt bike helmets that the department has bought off the shelf.
+Sharp also analyses data from real-life incidents, and this helps to eliminate unwanted manufacturer influence, unlike the DOT certification.
+Again, when purchasing a cheap mx helmet, a Sharp rating should be taken into consideration along with other vital factors to make your best decision.

 The ACU is the Auto Cycle Union for competitive motorcycle racing in the United Kingdom.
-In order to compete in the UK, your helmet will have to reach this standard and have their distinctive gold sticker on it.
+To compete in the U.K., your budget mx helmet must reach this standard and have their distinctive gold sticker on it.
 An ACU standard is a mark of race-proven quality.

-Other point to consider when buying a cheap Dirt Bike Helmet:
+Other points to consider when buying cheap dirt bike helmets:

-Finally, and perhaps most important of all.
-Make sure you have your head size measured before you purchase a cheap motocross helmet!
+- Head Measurement – Finally, and perhaps most important of all, be sure to have your head size measured before you purchase a cheap motocross helmet!
 Test the helmet once you get it to ensure the fit of your helmet is right.

-Always make sure you have your head measured properly before buying your first helmet.
+- Always make sure you have your head measured accurately before buying your first budget mx helmet.

-Check with your local race association (if racing is your intended use) to find out what they require in terms of safety certification for cheap dirt bike helmets.
+- Check with your local race association (if racing is your intended use) to find out what they require in terms of safety certification for cheap dirt bike helmets.

 - Certification is only a guide.
-It is best to research yourself to make sure the helmet you are buying is fit for the purpose you intend to use it for.
+It is best to research yourself to make sure the cheap motocross helmet you are buying is fit for its intended use.

-Consider ventilation, safety features and the materials used when evaluating a helmet for dirt bike riding.
+- Consider ventilation, safety features and the materials used when evaluating a budget dirt bike helmet for dirt bike riding.

-So there we have it.
-I hope you have a clearer idea of what to look for in a cheap motocross or dirt bike helmet.
-If this article has made you think about your budget and have decided to spend more, check out our Ultimate best helmets guide 2019
+There we have it!
+I hope our article has given you a clearer idea of what to look for in a cheap dirt bike helmet.
+If this article has made you think about your budget and you’ve decided to spend more, check out our Premium helmet guide for even more ideas!